muhammad-tamim/interview-questions/README.md

 | Size           | 4KB                                      | 5MB                   | 5MB                 |
 | Expiry         | Manually configured using Expires option | Forever until deleted | until tab is closed |
 | Sent to server | Yes                                      | No                    | No                  |

+## What is Promise:
+A Promise is a JavaScript object that represents the eventual completion or failure of an asynchronous operation.

+Promise States:
+- Pending - operation initial stage
+- Resolved(fulfilled) - if the operation is successful
+- Rejected - if the operation fails